-Miniature Africa (from wetlands, falls, to open forest and savannah)
+Miniature Africa (from wetlands and falls, to open forest and savannah)

-This surface might not seem very large, but it is rare to find 100.000 ha of intact Sahelian ecosystem these days
+This surface might not seem very large, but it is rare to find 100,000 hectares of intact sahelian ecosystem today

 The Mami Wata is a goddess of the sea and a symbol of wealth and beauty in many African legends.

-The third population in Chad and the second viable population being in a protected area.
+The third largest population in Chad and the second largest viable population in a protected area

-A small antelope found in eastern, southern and western Africa of 50–67 cm at and 12–22 kg.
+A small antelope of 50–67 cm and 12–22 kg found in eastern, southern and western Africa

-Over 3 customary chiefdoms; the Gong (traditional Chef Moundang) of Léré, the Gong of Lagon and the Lamido (Traditional Chef Peuhl) of Binder.
+Including 3 customary chiefdoms: the Gong (traditional Moundang chief) of Léré, the Gong of Lagon and the Lamido (traditional Fulani chief) of Binder.